Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 After a question is asked and the user answers, the answer is validated according to its type.
 If it passes, the answer is valid and stored, and the conversation continues.

 !!! note "Attached Flows"
-    When a user input is recieved, it will be scored by the NLU.
+    When a user input is received, it will be scored by the NLU.
 If an attached Flow has an Intent, which scores higher than Intents in the current Flow, the attached Flow is executed.
 This occurs before validation of the Question Node is completed.
 See [Attached Flow](../../nlu/attachments/attached-flows.md).

 <blockquote class="callout callout_info" theme="📘">
     <span class="callout-icon">▶️</span>